HuyLemm/RedLado/RedLado/backend/README.md

 # RedLado Backend (Node + Express)

 This directory now contains a lightweight Node/Express backend used for authentication prototyping.
-It exposes an `/api/auth/login` endpoint that validates user credentials against an in-memory data source.
+It exposes `/api/auth/login` and `/api/auth/signup` endpoints backed by MongoDB (Atlas) via Mongoose.

 ## Getting Started